Chart Color Schemes

 Newtown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 29 projects likely to affect this region.
-Notable initiatives include The Mill Newtown, Marshall Street Social Housing Renewal, Latrobe Boulevard Riverside Development, and The Mill Newtown.
-Below is a list of the most relevant projects.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 30 projects that could impact the region.
+Notable initiatives include Marshall Street Social Housing Renewal, Latrobe Boulevard Riverside Development, and The Mill Newtown project.
+The following list details those expected to have the most influence.

 Professional plan users can use the search below to filter and access additional projects.